LCAV/pyroomacoustics/README.rst

     samplerate   # for resampling signals
     matplotlib   # to create graphs and plots sounddevice  # to play sound samples
+    mir_eval     # to evaluate performance of source separation in examples

+The ``requirements.txt`` file lists all packages necessary to run all of the scripts in the ``examples`` folder.

 This package is mainly developed under Python 3.5.
 We try as much as possible to keep things compatible with Python 2.7 and run tests and builds under both.
-However, the tests code coverage is not 100% and it might happen that we break some things in Python 2.7 from time to time.
+However, the tests code coverage is far from 100% and it might happen that we break some things in Python 2.7 from time to time.
 We apologize in advance for that.

 Under Linux and Mac OS, the compiled accelerators require a valid compiler to